October 6, 2021

 - Other fintechs want to securely and selectively share sensitive data with their partners while maintaining control of the data, letting them provide innovative services to customers while protecting data privacy.

-The new vault vastly expands the capabilities of its predecessor, Skyflow’s Payments Vault.
-(All current Payments Vault customers will automatically be upgraded to the Fintech Vault.)
+The new vault vastly expands the capabilities of its predecessor, Skyflow’s Payments Vault (all current Payments Vault customers will automatically be upgraded to the Fintech Data Privacy Vault).

 Key Features of the Fintech Data Privacy Vault